 Biology Master’s Degree (M.S.)

-To enroll in the Master of Science program, students must meet Biology Department admission guidelines and be approved by the department chair or the biology graduate program advisor, as well as the dean of the College of Graduate Studies.
+To enroll in the Master of Science program, students must meet Biology Department admission guidelines and be approved by the department chair or the biology graduate program advisor, as well as the dean of the College of Graduate Studies and Research.